-(3) Upon the abandonment of an application for the grant of a mineral development licence, the Minister, at the Minister's discretion, may retain the whole or part of the application fee.
+(4) Upon the abandonment of an application for the grant of a mineral development licence, the Minister, at the Minister's discretion, may retain the whole or part of the application fee.

-(4) Upon the abandonment of an application for the grant of a mineral development licence taking effect the land that ceases to be comprised in that application shall form part of any existing exploration permit or mineral development licence over that land of which the applicant is holder.
+(5) Upon the abandonment of an application for the grant of a mineral development licence taking effect the land that ceases to be comprised in that application shall form part of any existing exploration permit or mineral development licence over that land of which the applicant is holder.

-190.(1) Before a mineral development licence is granted or renewed or a condition of the licence is varied or approval is given to add stated minerals to the licence, the Minister, taking into consideration the matters outlined in section 183(n)(i)(A) and (B), shall determine the amount of security to be deposited by the holder of that licence as reasonable security for-
+(1) Before a mineral development licence is granted or renewed or a condition of the licence is varied or approval is given to add stated minerals to the licence, the Minister, taking into consideration the matters outlined in section 183(n)(i)(A) and (B), shall determine the amount of security to be deposited by the holder of that licence as reasonable security for-

-- (a) compliance with the conditions of the licence; and - (b) compliance with the provisions of this Act; and - (c) rectification of any actual damage that may be caused by any person whilst purporting to act under the authority of the mineral development licence to any land or any improvements situated on or off that land; and - (d) amounts (other than penalties) payable to the State under this Act.
+- (a) compliance with the conditions of the licence; and - (b) compliance with the provisions of this Act; and - (c) rectification of any actual damage that may be caused by any person whilst purporting to act under the authority of the mineral development licence to pre-existing improvements for the licence; and - (d) amounts (other than penalties) payable to the State under this Act.